 Besides the regular subjects of religion, language arts, math, science and social studies, the students also have art, music, Spanish and physical education.
 The students receive health education as well as substance abuse and violence resistance education.
 Family Life is integrated with the Religion curriculum.

 What technologies are used?

 All classrooms have computers & Smartboards.
 Ipads are utilized in the preschool and lower grades.
 Chromebooks are used in the upper grades.
-The school also has a computer lab which is used by all grades for teacher guided instruction.

 Do you have to be a Catholic to attend SMS?